| Title: | Biplot Analysis for Multivariate Data Using Principal Components |

 A logical value.

-It clears (or not) a 3d biplot before making a new one.
+Clears (or not) a 3D biplot before drawing a new one.

 Used only if |